Christians burned people at the stake during the Inquisition.

 “Nobody’s ever been burned at the stake, hanged, or tortured over his brand of beer.”

 How could this happen?
-How could the followers of Jesus have become such cruel tyrants?!!
+How could the followers of Jesus have become such cruel and horrendous tyrants?!!

 Before going into a discussion on the Inquisition, I think it’s important to see the beauty of the church before it became corrupt.
-The closer the church remained to the teachings in the Bible, the more vibrant and compassionate it was, but as time went on, and Christians began to blend the teachings of Jesus with other sources of “truth,” such as Greek philosophy or science, the result was massive human suffering!
+The closer the church remained to the teachings of the apostles, the more vibrant and compassionate it was, but as time went on, and Christians began to blend the teachings of Jesus with other sources of knowledge, such as Greek philosophy or science, the more they contributed to suffering and injustice!

-When the church was just beginning, it was radical.
-Believers shared everything they had.
+When the church was just beginning, believers shared everything.
 They had meals together.
 They sold their belongings in order to give money to the church.
-They cared for widows, orphans, and the elderly and sick people.
-The church was a force for love and kindness and provision.
+They cared for widows, orphans, the elderly, and sick people.
+The closer the church remained to the true gospel, the more its members had transformed hearts that would become a force for love and kindness.

 Piercing through the darkness of this time was the Light of the World, Jesus of Nazareth.
 He was just a simple carpenter, but he has been the most civilizing influence humanity has ever known.
 Before Jesus came, most of the Gentile nations were living in terror and darkness.
-All over the world there was tribal warfare, cannibalism, human sacrifice, widow-burning, infanticide, and blood sport–and the nations remained in this condition until the gospel was preached to each area of the world.
-Missionaries in the twentieth century were reaching people groups who were still cannibals!
-The only thing that set people free from their cruel ways was the good news of Jesus.
+All over the world there was tribal warfare, cannibalism, human sacrifice, widow-burning, infanticide, and blood sport—and the nations remained in this condition until the gospel was preached to each area of the world.
+Missionaries in the 20th century were still reaching people groups who were cannibals!

 Christians became the salt and light of their societies.
 The teachings of Jesus burst forth into the world and everywhere they went, society was renewed and preserved.
-Instead of treating the poor as outcasts who were spiritually inferior (as the Hindus did with their caste system), Christians were taught that when they fed or clothed the “least of these” they were feeding and clothing Jesus!
-(Matthew 25:35-40)
+Instead of treating the poor as outcasts who were spiritually inferior (as the Hindus did with their caste system, for example), Christians were taught that when they fed or clothed the “least of these” (Matthew 25:35-40) they were feeding and clothing Jesus!

 Those who prosper, and who so wish, contribute, each one as much as he chooses to.
 What is collected . . . takes care of orphans and widows, and those who are in want on account of sickness or any other cause, and those who are in bonds, and the strangers who are sojourners among [us] . . .